 Message from the Chair

 Welcome to the Department of Biological Sciences at University of the Sciences.
 It is a great pleasure to greet prospective students, current students, alumni, and friends.
-As I start my second year as department chair, I’d like to update you on what has been happening and what will be happening here in the department this coming year.
+As the University of the Sciences continues to grow and develop, so too does our department.
+We added two new research-intensive members to our permanent faculty from searches conducted last academic year.